dav793/angular2-seed/README.md

 ## The Sandboxes

-The sandboxes were placed in `app/components/sandbox`.
+The sandboxes are located in `app/components/sandbox`.
 They demonstrate some common interactions between components and services.
-Each sandbox tries to demonstrate one or few interactions in isolation, to keep their code as simple and quick-to-understand as possible.
+Each sandbox tries to demonstrate only one or few interactions in isolation, to keep their code as simple, quick to understand and easy to modify as possible.

 The subjects demonstrated by each sandbox are:
 * Sandbox1: test a component in a test environment which simulates the application (using TestBed)